fzero/lhl-lectures/w3d3-ajax/README.md

 Today we discussed how we can use AJAX to fetch data from the server _asynchronously_ in the browser.
 This technology allows us to sync and change the state of our app **without refreshing the page**.

-The technology was originally create by Microsoft (yup).
+The technology was originally created by Microsoft (yup).
 It is actually called `XMLHttpRequest` but it's an awful name so everyone calls it AJAX instead.
 [Check out Wikipedia if you don't believe me!](https://en.wikipedia.org/wiki/Ajax_(programming))

 XHR calls aren't very straightforward to make...
 ```js